boltlabs-inc/zkchannels-spec/tezos/setup.md

 # Global System Setup

 ## Commitment scheme parameters
-* Pedersen commitments: We use Pedersen commitments on messages of length one in the pairing group `G1` of BLS12-381.
+* **Pedersen commitments**: We use Pedersen commitments on messages of length one in the pairing group `G1` of BLS12-381.
 We set parameters as the pair `(g1, h)`, where `g1` is the standard generator defined in the BLS12-381 crate and `h` is a hash-to-curve of the string `'zkChannels Pedersen generator'`.
-* Hash commitment parameters:
+* **Hash commitment parameters**:
 We use SHA3-256 hashes to instantiate our hash-based commitments.

 ## Signature schemes
 * Pointcheval-Sanders signatures public parameters: We use the pairing defined by the [BLS12-381](https://crates.io/crates/bls12_381) crate.
-* EdDSA signature public parameters: (XX)
+* EdDSA signature public parameters: We rely on the public parameters selected by the `tezos-client` for Ed25519.

 # Merchant Setup